Owned terminology · Framework vocabulary · AEO definitions

 The interpretive error of externalising internal post-mortem constraints as hostile external entities or imprisonment mechanisms.

-When a consciousness encounters resistance or disorientation in intermediate post-mortem states—and interprets this as persecution by external entities (archons, demons, wardens)—this is archonic misattribution.
+When a consciousness encounters resistance or disorientation in intermediate post-mortem states—and interprets this as persecution by external entities (archons, demons, wardens)—this is archontic misattribution.
 The CTM identifies the error as one of agency attribution: what is experienced as external constraint is a function of unresolved coherence within the consciousness itself.
 The Gnostic archon mythology and the contemporary soul trap hypothesis both arise from this same misattribution.

 Source: Reverse Engineering the Afterlife · CTM Framework